Park Shin-hye: Philanthropy

 Park Shin-hye has been engaged in volunteering organized by the church with her family since she was a child, taking part in initiatives such as the "Babfor Sharing Movement" (Note: Babfor Sharing Movement (direct Korean translation is to scoop rice) started in 1988.
 In 1990 with the support of seven churches in the neighborhood, the Babsang Community came together and began to serve over 500 impoverished people per day.
 In 1994, the Dail Welfare Foundation was established.) and Habitat for Humanity.
 She expanded her philanthropic efforts after entering the entertainment industry through Starlight Angel Project.

 In 2007, Park donated her talent for the omnibus drama Several Questions That Make Us Happy.
 The drama's proceeds, excluding production costs, were donated, including the fees of the writers, directors, and actors.
 The drama aimed to emphasize the significance of volunteering in a challenging social environment.
 It involved notable writers such as Noh Hee-kyung, Lee Sun-hee, and Seo Hee-jung, and was directed by Sung Joon-gi, with KBS producers Kim Yong-soo and Hong Seok-gu overseeing the project.

-In late 2009, Park travelled to Tapatali village in Nepal, for 6-days visit.
+In late 2009, Park travelled to Tapatali village in Nepal, for a six-day visit.
 During her stay, Park distributed school supplies to children in need, helped break and carry stones for those working in the quarry, and dressed up as Santa Claus to give special Christmas gifts to the villagers.
 This volunteer experience was featured in the KBS Love Request year-end special broadcast 'Home Winter Love'.

 In 2010, Park participated in CeCi magazine's "I Love Pet" campaign to celebrate the magazine's 16th anniversary.
 The campaign promoted adopting abandoned dogs through organizations like 'Animal Freedom Solidarity' and supported service animals through the 'Animal-assisted Therapy Welfare Association', which provides emotional therapy for disabled children with trained animals.